 It is a form of discrimination not to make reasonable adjustments.
 This is only if a service provider or employer knows or should know about your disability, and the adjustments you asked for were ‘reasonable’.
 We explained reasonable adjustments in the first section on this page.

 This is when someone’s behaves in an aggressive or intimidating way towards you, or their behaviour creates a hostile or offensive environment for you.
 If someone does this to you because of your disability this is harassment.

 If you complain, or take other action under the Equality Act, and people mistreat you this is victimisation.
 The Equality Act protects people who make a discrimination complaint.
-You should not face discrimination for trying to use your rights under the Act.
+You shouldn’t face discrimination for trying to use your rights under the Act.

 Can discrimination be allowed?

-Some kinds of discrimination are not allowed.
-A service cannot discriminate directly against a disabled person.
+Some kinds of discrimination aren’t allowed.
+A service or employer can’t discriminate directly against a disabled person.